nus-cs2103/old-website/contents/coding-standards-css.md

    having just one file helps to isolate the css rules in one file rather than to search multiple files.
 Finally there is a performance boost when only one file is used as there are fewer HTML requests and better use of caching.

- We are not using CSS3 selectors  --reconsider this rule when IE12 releases
+ We are not using CSS3 selectors  --reconsider this rule when IE12 release.

 >Although they are powerful, cross browser compatibility is difficult to achieve and many rules are supported by different browsers starting from different versions (refer: [W3CSchools List](http://www.w3schools.com/cssref/css3_browsersupport.asp) ).
 Also, we can stick to more functional names for the css and use classes to achieve our needs → more readable and easier to manage.